PrairieLearn/PrairieLearn/docs/manualGrading.md

 # Manual Grading

 PrairieLearn supports manual grading of questions by downloading a CSV file with student answers and uploading a CSV file with question scores and optional per-question feedback.
-There is not currently an online web interface for manual grading.
+There is also an online web interface for manual grading in beta-testing mode.
+Please contact your system administrator to discuss your needs and potentially enable this feature for your course.

 ## Configuring a question for manual grading